hydrargyrum/webp3/README.md

 WebP3 will listen on port (default: 8000)

+#### Single root

+If it's not needed to have multiple roots, it's possible to run instead

+    webp3.py -p 8000 --single-root /path/to/some/files

 ### WSGI

 WebP3 can be set up to run as a WSGI app, for example to be served by an existing Apache instance.